Daniel H. Coakley: Fallout and lawsuits

 In 1923, Coakley was sued by Meyer Berman, a former client who sought to recover $50,000 which he alleged Coakley had obtained through fraud.
 The charges were dismissed.
 Coakley was also indicted for perjury in connection with his testimony in the Berman case, but the charges were dropped in February 1924.
 In 1933, Thomas C. O'Brien, who was Suffolk District Attorney at the time Coakley was charged, stated that subsequent evidence had cleared Coakley.

 In 1924, Coakley and Corcoran were charged with extortion.
 On July 3, 1924, after nearly 27 hours of deliberation, the jury found Coakley and Corcoran not guilty on all counts.

-In 1926, Coakley was sued by another former client, Oda Pappathanos, for recovery of money she alleged Coakley had obtained by misrepresenting the size of the settlement of her claim against a wealthy Maine man.
-Coakley was found not guilty on July 31, 1926.
+In 1926, Coakley was criminally charged with fraud after he was sued by another former client, Oda Pappathanos, for recovery of money she alleged Coakley had obtained by misrepresenting the size of the settlement of her claim against a wealthy Maine man.
+Coakley was found not guilty of the criminal charges on July 31, 1926.

 On November 14, 1934, a jury awarded $77,433.33 to Francis D. Reardon of Emerson & Co. for failure to pay a $50,000 note owed by Coakley and his son-in-law, Charles L. Murdock, to the company's deceased president, Bartholomew Crowley.